 Your child will begin on the pBuzz which is a plastic starter instrument for small musicians (similar to a trombone with a slide).
 The instrument introduces the mouth shape and buzzing technique required for brass instruments.
 The sessions also develop good musicianship skills through rhythm and pitch games.

-By the end of Year 2, your child will progress to playing a French Horn and begin to learn music notation.
+By the end of Year 2, your child will progress to playing their chosen brass instrument, we offer French Horn, cornet / trumpet, trombone and tenor horn , they will then begin to learn music notation.

-We have two sessions to develop percussive skills.
-The Wednesday group introduces new instruments every term, covering African drumming, Samba and glockenspiel across the year.
-The Saturday African Drumming group uses the African instruments and incorporates rhythm and song.
+We have two sessions to develop percussive skills on a Wednesday and Saturday.
+The groups introduce new instruments every term, covering African drumming, Samba and glockenspiel across the year incorporating rhythm and song.

 In both groups, every child has an opportunity to develop leadership skills and be very much socially involved in the group.
 The sessions are inclusive and friendly with rhythm at the heart of the learning.